Document

 Let’s understand this by way of an example:

 1. Ritwik falls in the 20% tax bracket.
-He has 2 Fixed Deposits with a bank of Rs 1,00,000 each for a period of 3 years @ 6% interest per annum.
-In the first year, Ritwik’s interest income is Rs 6,000 from each of the FDs, total interest accrued is Rs 12,000 in the first year.
-Bank does not deduct TDS for annual FD interest below Rs 40,000.
+He has 2 Fixed Deposits with a bank of Rs.1,00,000 each for a period of 3 years @ 6% interest per annum.
+In the first year, Ritwik’s interest income is Rs.6,000 from each of the FDs, total interest accrued is Rs.12,000 in the first year.
+The bank does not deduct TDS for annual FD interest below Rs.40,000.

-If there is a tax liability on adding interest income to your total income, then the same is required to be paid on or before 31st March of the financial year.
+If there is a tax liability on adding interest income to your total income, then the same is required to be paid while filing your income tax return for the financial year.
 This is how you can pay any tax that is due.

-If your interest income from all FDs with a bank is less than Rs 40,000 in a year, the bank cannot deduct any TDS.
-The limit is Rs 50,000 in the case of a senior citizen aged 60 years and above.
+If your interest income from all FDs with a bank is less than Rs.40,000 in a year, the bank cannot deduct any TDS.
+The limit is Rs.50,000 in the case of a senior citizen aged 60 years and above.
+It is governed by section 194A of the Income Tax Act.

 Prior to Budget 2019, the limit of TDS on interest income was Rs.10,000.